← Tools

 • Database timestamps — storing event times

 • JWT expiryexp is a Unix timestamp.
-Decode it with the JWT Debugger.
+Decode full tokens with the JWT Debugger.

 • Log files — precise event ordering